Global Engagement > Student Resources > International Student & Scholar Services > Tax Responsibilities

 Do international students need Form 1098-T?

-• Students file Form 1098-T to claim tax education credit.
-Generally, international students cannot claim the tax education credit though some students are eligible if they are deemed to be Resident Aliens for tax purposes under the Internal Revenue Service (IRS) substantial presence test.
+• Resident Alien students (generally US citizens and permanent residents) may file Form 1098-T to claim tax education credit.
+International students who are Nonresident Aliens for tax purposes cannot claim the tax education credit--though some students are eligible if they are deemed to be Resident Aliens for tax purposes under the Internal Revenue Service (IRS) substantial presence test.

-How can international students request a Form 1098-T from DePaul University?
+How can international students request a Form 1098-T from DePaul University if the international student is a Resident for Tax Purposes?

-• In order to obtain a Form 1098-T, a student must have a social security number (SSN).
-Students who do not have a SSN may apply for an individual tax identification number (ITIN) from the Internal Revenue Service (IRS).
+• In order to obtain a Form 1098-T, a student must have a Social Security number (SSN).
+Students who do not have an SSN may apply for an individual taxpayer identification number (ITIN) from the Internal Revenue Service (IRS).

-• Once a student has a SSN or ITIN, s/he must complete the Personal Information Change Request form found on DePaul's University Registrar website.
+• Once a student has an SSN or ITIN, s/he must complete the Personal Information Change Request form found on DePaul University's Registrar website.
 Students will be required to provide an official document that indicates their ITIN from IRS and a copy of a valid passport showing the same name associated with the ITIN.

 • Once the ITIN information has been updated with the University Registrar, the student may request Form 1098-T from Student Accounts by either a) calling or visiting OneDePaul to speak with a Student Accounts Counselor or b) emailing a request to Student Accounts.

-• Once a Student Accounts counselor confirms that the student has eligible tuition charges for the tax year, the request for Form 1098-T will be processed.
+• Once a Student Accounts counselor confirms the student is eligible for tuition charges for the tax year, the request for Form 1098-T will be processed.

-Generally, most international students & scholars who are on F or J visas are considered non-residents for tax purposes.
-International students on J1 & F1 visas are automatically considered non-resident for their first 5 calendar years in the US, while Scholars/Researchers on J visas are automatically considered non-residents for 2 out of the last 6 calendar years in the US.
-If you’ve been in the US for longer than the 5 or 2 year periods, the Substantial Presence Test will determine your tax residency.
+Generally, most international students & scholars on F or J visas are considered Nonresidents for tax purposes.
+International students with J1 & F1 nonimmigrant statuses are automatically considered nonresidents for their first 5 calendar years in the US, while Scholars/Researchers with J1 statuses are automatically considered nonresidents for 2 out of the last 6 calendar years in the US.
+If you have been in the US for longer than the 5- or 2-year periods, the Substantial Presence Test will determine your tax residency.

 An Individual Taxpayer Identification Number (ITIN) is a tax processing number issued by the Internal Revenue Service.
-The IRS issues ITINs to individuals who are required to have a U.S. taxpayer identification number but who do not have, and are not eligible to obtain, a Social Security number (SSN) from the Social Security Administration (SSA).
+The IRS issues ITINs to individuals who are required to have a U.S. taxpayer identification number so that they can file a tax return but who do not have, and are not eligible to obtain, a Social Security number from the Social Security Administration (SSA).

-IRS issues ITINs to help individuals comply with the U.S. tax laws, and to provide a means to efficiently process and account for tax returns and payments for those not eligible for Social Security numbers.
+The IRS issues ITINs to help individuals comply with U.S. tax laws and to efficiently process tax returns and payments for those not eligible for Social Security numbers.
 They are issued regardless of immigration status, because both resident and nonresident aliens may have a U.S. filing or reporting requirement under the Internal Revenue Code.
 ITINs do not serve any purpose other than federal tax reporting.

-For more information about the ITIN including how to determine if you need one and how to apply please see the IRS website
+For more information about ITINs, including whether you need one and how to apply, please visit the IRS website

 Social Security / Medicare Taxes

-IRS Publication 519 entitled U.S. Tax Guide for Aliens indicates that no Social Security or Medicare taxes are to be withheld from earnings for services performed to carry out the purpose for which an F-1 student was admitted to the United States.
-The types of services exempt from Social Security and Medicare withholding include on-campus work, practical training, and economic hardship employment (IRS Publication 519, p.
-39, Students and Exchange Visitors).
+IRS Publication 519 U.S. Tax Guide for Aliens indicates that no Social Security or Medicare taxes should be withheld from US-based earnings for services performed to carry out the purpose for which an F-1 student, J-1 student, or J-1 scholar was admitted to the United States.
+Services exempt from Social Security and Medicare withholding include on-campus work, practical training, and economic hardship employment (IRS Publication 519, section: Students and Exchange Visitors).

-International students are exempt from these withholdings as long as they are considered to be a "non-resident alien" for tax purposes.
-Students maintaining legal F-1 status are generally considered to be a non-resident alien if they have been in the United States for a period of less than five years.
+International students and scholars are exempt from these withholdings as long as they are considered to be Non Resident Aliens for tax purposes.
+Students maintaining legal F-1 or J-1 status are generally considered to be nonresident aliens if they have been in the United States for a period of less than five years.
+J-1 scholars are generally considered nonresident aliens if they have been in the US for a period of less than 2 years.

-If you would like to avoid paying these taxes, please talk with the payroll department of your on-campus or practical training job.
+If you have questions about paying these taxes, please contact the payroll department for your on-campus or practical training job.

 A message from the USCIS Public Engagement Division: